openfluxcd/http-source-controller/README.md

 This source is capable of producing an [Artifact](https://github.com/openfluxcd/artifact) object that various other controllers can understand and consume.

+## Test Setup

+The next couple of scenarios assume an already configured test environment.
+Let's walk through how to set that up.

+### http-source-controller

+In all controllers, `tilt` has been set up to ease testing.
+Before that, however, we need to do two things.

+1. create a cluster using `kind create cluster` for example.
+2. The [artifact](https://github.com/openfluxcd/artifact/) repository contains a Kubernetes CRD that needs to be installed into the cluster.
+Either clone the repository and apply the CRD locally, or apply it using kubectl directly from the repository with `kubectl apply -f https://raw.githubusercontent.com/openfluxcd/artifact/main/config/crd/bases/openfluxcd.mandelsoft.org_artifacts.yaml`

+Once the cluster is up and running and we have the CRD installed, it's as easy as running `tilt up` in the repository root.

+### {kustomize,helm}-controller

+In both cases, a `Tiltfile` has been provided for easy testing.
+Just clone the repository from their respective locations under the openfluxcd organization and run `tilt up`.

+This will also start `source-controller` which isn't strickly needed, but for the CRDs it contains only.
+Now that everything is up and running, we can proceed with the [Basic Scenario](#basic-scenario).

 ## Basic Scenario

 This controller consumes a simple object for which the definition is such: